kedsouza/AppServiceLinuxQuickRepo/README.md

 ```
 ![Video Project 2 (1)](https://github.com/user-attachments/assets/a46b623a-b8c2-4313-8e32-fd4273c4693f)

-Running tool this in your Azure Cloud Shell is the quickest / easiest way as you should be signed in by default and the shell has python installed by default.
+Running tool this in your Azure Cloud Shell is the quickest way as you should be signed in by default and the shell has python installed by default.

 ## Optional Parameters
 `location=<azure-region> ` default is northcentralus